metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Timed sideline routes may work the best for Kenny Pickett.

-This Steelers team has some mental fortitude.
+This Steelers team is sporting some serious mental fortitude.